eljanmahammadli/gradipy/README.md

 ## Sample Usage

-Here's a basic example of using gradipy to create and train a simple neural network for MNIST (please refer to the [example usage](https://github.com/eljanmahammadli/gradipy/blob/main/examples/mnist.py)):
+In this example, we define a simple feedforward neural network to train classifier on the MNIST data. (please refer to the [example usage](https://github.com/eljanmahammadli/gradipy/blob/main/examples/mnist.py)):

 ```python
 import gradipy.nn as nn